Showing posts with label squirrels. Show all posts

 Two Men Fishing

-A gaggle of geese enjoying the sandy beach of McFarland
+A gaggle of geese is enjoying the sandy beach of McFarland

 I stopped at Kangaroo in Sheffield to fill up with gas.

-Then onto the railroad bridge where I took pictures while I walked to the end of the bridge and back.
+Then onto the railroad bridge, where I took pictures as I walked to the end and back.

 A gaggle of geese at the Rock Pile